MMercer8989/OpenTournament/README.md

 -- Up until the date of 4/14/2021 most of our project primarily regarded UI changes being made via Uasset files.
 After some email correspondance, we realized there had been a few miscommunication problems on our end, and we had poured far too much time working in the unreal editor on these files.
 The last two weeks of project work were all related to churning out as many C++ code based features as was possible for the project, and we apologize for the misunderstanding.

+NOTICE REGARDING USER STORIES, AND TASKS:
+-- User stories, and tasks can be seen in the user stories document within the group 13 documentation folder, in addition to this, a link to our Jira board we have been using is included at this link: https://ceg-4110-project.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=C4P&view=planning&selectedIssue=C4P-59&issueLimit=100